seanj06/Vincenzos/README.md

   ![award-oveflow](assets/README-images/award-section-overflow.jpg)
   </details>

-  - To fix this i added an orientation:landscape media query and set the margin bottom to zero instead of the deafult keyframes -50 pixels.
+  - To fix this i added an orientation:landscape media query and set the margin bottom to zero instead of the default keyframes -50 pixels.

   <details><summary>Landscape media query code</summary>